 I have over ten years of experience with the US Government, the majority of which I served as a Special Agent in the US Secret Service, Los Angeles Field Office.
 Being a Secret Service agent meant that I had to be a critical thinker, always have a backup plan, could think on my feet, always know what I’m talking about especially in the protection aspects of my job, and keep a cool head and be polite and professional when literally everything was falling apart.
 I took a medical retirement after being injured on duty.
 Prior to my service in the US Secret Service, I interned and conducted research for the FBI’s Behavioral Analysis Unit Three, Crimes Against Children.
 This section is most commonly referred to as the psychological profiling unit.
-During this time, my desire to see persons who had commited crimes like these seek justice increased, and I conducted exploratory research as a part of my master’s thesis in conjunction with the FBI.
+During this time, my desire to see persons who had committed crimes like these seek justice increased, and I conducted exploratory research as a part of my master’s thesis in conjunction with the FBI.
 Apart from my research, I also excelled at the epidemiology of child abduction homicide cases and linguistic threat analysis.

 I came to law enforcement from a background in Forensic Anthropology, where I began volunteering on cases at the FACES Lab at LSU when I was 18.
 After earning my master’s degree in Forensic Anthropology with a minor emphasis in Forensic Entomology, I was hired by FEMA and promptly deployed to work in the mortuary efforts for hurricanes Katrina and Rita.
 I served as a forensic anthropologist and as the DNA Section Chief during the identification efforts, and later served as the liaison between the Department of Defense and the Louisiana State Crime Lab.
 I also worked on cemetery remediation – returning the remains of those who had been interred in cemeteries that were washed away by the storms.
 I worked to identify those who had been buried, replace coffins, and repatriate them back to their former place of rest.
 After I demobilized from FEMA, I took a job at the Dallas County Medical Examiner’s Office as a Death Investigator, which I held before I was hired by the Secret Service.
 In all, I had nine years of experience in forensic science and death investigation prior to my entry in law enforcement, which served me well in the areas of evidence collection, analysis, and chain of custody.